edunnsigouin/cf-Dunnsigouin_etal_2025/README.md

 3: Processing, verifying and plotting

-Figure 1: calculate era5 and s2s anomalies for the fmsess using process/era5/calc-anomaly-forecast-format.py and process/s2s/calc-anomaly-forecast.py.
-Calculate era5 binaries and s2s probabilities for the fbss using process/era5/calc-binary-forecast-format.py and process/s2s/calc-probability-forecast.py.
+Figure 1: calculate daily era5 and s2s anomalies for the fmsess using process/era5/calc-anomaly-forecast-format.py and process/s2s/calc-anomaly-forecast.py.
+Calculate daily era5 binaries and s2s probabilities for the fbss using process/era5/calc-binary-forecast-format.py and process/s2s/calc-probability-forecast.py.
 Calculate the fmsess and fbss using verify/calc-score-s2s-forecast.py.
 Plot figure 1 using plot-fig-01.py.

-Figure 2:
+Figure 2: calculate the daily spatial fields of daily fmsess and fbss using verify/calc-score-xy-s2s-forecast.py.
+Plot figure 2 using plot-fig-02.py.

-Figure 3:
+Figure 3: calculate weekly era5 and s2s anomalies for the fmsess using process/era5/calc-anomaly-forecast-format.py and process/s2s/calc-anomaly-forecast.py.
+Calculate weekly era5 binaries and s2s probabilities for the fbss using process/era5/calc-binary-forecast-format.py and process/s2s/calc-probability-forecast.py.
+Calculate the fmsess and fbss using verify/calc-score-s2s-forecast.py.
+Plot figure 3 using plot-fig-03.py.

-Figure 4:
+Figure 4: calculate the	weekly spatial fields of daily fmsess and fbss using verify/calc-score-xy-s2s-forecast.py.
+Plot figure 4 using plot-fig-04.py.

-Figure 5:
+Figure 5: calculate daily era5 and s2s anomalies for the scandinavian domain fmsess using process/era5/calc-anomaly-forecast-format.py and process/s2s/calc-anomaly-forecast.py.
+Calculate daily ra5 binaries and s2s probabilities for the scandinavian domain fbss using process/era5/calc-binary-forecast-format.py and process/s2s/calc-probability-forecast.py.
+Calculate the fmsess and fbss using verify/calc-score-s2s-forecast.py.
+Plot figure 5 using plot-fig-05.py.

 Figure 6: